-Then towards the second half of Phenomenon the record loses steam big time with some – for the time – typical contributions.
-Kind of boring and not so cool at all.
-To my taste this all smacks of olden times a bit too much, kind of losing the sense of direction that was building up nicely before.
-But then, not all is bad in this part of the album neither: For example Time on my Hands gets you into the nice, mid-tempo reverie that you can induce after smoking some pot – pretty good that one.
+Then towards the second half of Phenomenon, the record loses steam big time with some – for the time – typical contributions.
+The tracklist starts to sport a fair number of fillers that didn’t jazz up my juices then, and they won’t do so now.
+This all smacks of olden times a bit too much.
+UFO kinda lost the sense of direction that was building up nicely before.
+But then, not all is bad in this part of the album either.
+For example, Time on my Hands gets you into the nice, mid-tempo reverie that you can induce after smoking some pot – pretty good that one.

-Now, you heard me referring a lot to Michael Schenker and this is because I believe he actually blew some life into Phenomenon.
-Phil Mogg – in this album at least – behaves like a good vocalist must; singing along, but without giving you this warm and cozy feeling of humming energy that you could expect from a lead singer of his quality.
+Now, you heard me referring a lot to Michael Schenker.
+And this is because I believe he actually blew some life into Phenomenon.
+Phil Mogg – in this album at least – behaves like a good vocalist must, no more.
+Singing along, but without giving you this warm and cozy feeling of humming energy that you could expect from a lead singer of his quality.
 And here I am missing the juice, the mana, the energy!
-Apart from that the other members of the band are just hitting it right.
+Apart from that, the other members of the band are just hitting it right.
 Not more, not less.

 Any other mysteries of the deep void on Phenomenon?

-Actually there are.
-Lipstick Traces never made sense to me.
-Apart from ‘hey let’s throw this tune into the album for fun because there is space’, I never quite understood where this snippet came from – a filler and a mistake to my mind.
 And then – lo and behold – if you were brave enough to suffer through the second half of the album, emerges the Queen of the Deep.
 Stellar Blues Rock delight, complete with a riff that will leave you speechless.
 And this is the track where Pete Way‘s bass work really comes out well.
 Just great – so the diamond of this mixed bag of goodies comes last.
 Who would have thought?
-Yet, this track is more looking backwards towards the past than taking the band this important step forward they so much needed at that time.
+Yet, this track is more looking back towards the past than taking the band this important step forward they so much needed at that time.